 “I think we should…”

-“…—put him to sleep,” Feng would conclude, as if it went without saying.
+“…—Put him to sleep,” Feng concludes as if it went without saying.

 “What?
 No!
 I was about to say I think we should skip his nap today!”
 I’d protest.